Frequently Asked Questions about Involuntary Treatment and Mental Illness Laws

 - PROPERTY DAMAGE: Behavior that has caused substantial loss or damage to the property of others.

 - GRAVELY DISABLED: Behavior that results in the individual being in danger of serious physical harm resulting from the failure to provide for his/her needs of health and safety or, the individual has shown a deterioration in routine functioning which is evidenced by a repeated and escalating loss over his/her actions and is not receiving necessary care for health and safety needs.

-The initial detention period is for 72 hours.
-During this period the person's mental disorder is further assessed, he/she is provided with treatment (primarily medication and counseling), and a decision is made whether the person needs further treatment.
+The initial detention period is for 72 hours of observation and treatment.
+During this period a decision is made whether the person needs further inpatient treatment.

-If the person would benefit from further treatment and still meets legal criteria, a court hearing is held at the end of the 72 hours to hear testimony from the relevant witnesses regarding the person's need for additional treatment.
-If the court finds that the patient is committable under the law, he/she may be held for an additional 14 days (or 90 days of outpatient treatment for adults).
+If the person still meets legal criteria after this initial observation period, a court hearing is held at the end of the 72 hours to hear testimony from the relevant witnesses regarding the person's need for additional involuntary treatment.
+If the court finds that the patient is committable under the law, they may be held for an additional 14 days (or 90 days of outpatient treatment).